This article may contain compensated links. Please read this disclaimer for more info.

-Books Full of Wanderlust: travel inspiration from literature
+Books Full of Wanderlust: my personal favorites

 Jamie Maslin starts his journey in Tasmania hoping to hitchhike all the way back home to London.
 After passing through the weather of four seasons, more than 800 rides, 18,000 miles (30.000 km), and 19 countries in three continents, he gets there.
 The magic is on all the adventures he has on the way, though.
 They’re funny, enlightening, endearing, and full of learning experiences.
 You get to see the best of mankind through the people he meets on the road… what’s more stimulating than that to follow his footsteps?

 He also gives us some perspective in the politics of some of the places he visits.
 I read some reviews of people criticizing him for it, but, in my opinion, it only makes the tale richer.